Skip to content

 • If you want the delivery logic, read working methods, delivery principles, and system shapes.

-What these documents are built around
+What these docs are built around

 Most businesses do not have a software problem first.